 Consider for all of North America‘s train stations which enjoy more usage than Los Angeles Union Station.
 There’s New York Penn Station, Toronto Union Station, Grand Central Terminal, Jamaica Station, Chicago Union Station, Ogilvie Transportation Center, Newark Penn Station, World Trade Center Station, Hoboken Terminal, Washington Union Station, and 30th Street Station.
-All are older than Los Angeles Union Station with the exception of World Trade Center Station, which was rebuilt because of the 11 September attacks.
+All are older than Los Angeles’s Union Station with the exception of World Trade Center Station, which was rebuilt because of the 11 September attacks.
 The next newest station, Newark Penn Station, is 84 years old.

 Of course, public restrooms aren’t just places to relieve oneself, they’re also important for maintaining personal hygiene.
-Riders who can’t wash their hands with soap and water increase the risk of spreading all sorts of infectuous bacterial and viral diseases.
+Riders who can’t wash their hands with soap and water increase the risk of spreading all sorts of infectious bacterial and viral diseases.
 This is not a new notion.
 Thousands of years ago the Romans realized that the cost of building and maintaining public baths, toilets, sewers, and fountains was preferable to plagues.
 Mass transit systems in East Asian cities have in recent years dealt with emerging infectious diseases like Avian flu, SARS, and MERS, in part by prioritizing sanitation whereas most American mass transit networks have opted for an approach best described as “penny wise, pound foolish.”

-The few stations which do have public restrooms are those the existence of which pre-date both Metro and Metrolink. (e.g. Chatsworth, Glendale, and Pomona stations).
-Most of the time, however, they are locked and to use them one my beg a security guard for mercy to use them.
-Most will refuse.
+The few stations which do have public restrooms are those that pre-date both Metro and Metrolink. (e.g. Chatsworth, Glendale, and Pomona stations).
+Most of the time, however, they are locked, and to use them one must appeal to a security guard’s kindness.
+Most, having none, will refuse you.
 A Metro official told me that they don’t build restrooms because of the cost of maintaining them.
 Imagine if airlines gave that excuse or if only the only airport with public restrooms was at Chicago O’Hare.
 Airports, of course, aren’t like that and there are multiple restrooms in the terminals of every airport — and shops whose rent helps pay for their maintenance.
 Consider LAX.
 About two-thirds of its revenue comes from “aviation revenue” (landing fees, land rentals, and building rentals) but about one-third comes from concession revenue, that is, retail shops and restaurants.

 There are also few stations in which there’s anymore better to do than admire the public art whilst waiting for the next train.
 They are barebones and mostly un-staffed.
 A vending machine once ate one of my $20 bills.
 I pressed a button for assistance and a disembodied voice took down my address and assured me that I would be reimbursed with a check.
 It never came.
 There’s no one to offer help, so when a Korean woman unable to speak more than a few words of English was clearly confused that the Blue Line had taken her not to Long Beach but to Santa Monica, it was left to me to explain that for some reason two trains — both blue — share the same line but travel to entirely different regions.

-Since I’m vegetarian and Traxx’s vegetarian options were limited almost entirely to cocktails, I never ate there.
+Since I’m vegetarian and Traxx’s non-animal-based options were limited almost entirely to cocktails, I never ate there.
 I did drink there a couple of times, however, and once the owner even bought me a few.
 It doesn’t make me happy to see any business fail, however, and I can’t help but wish that they’d relocated to a different train station rather than closed altogether.
 Most of the stations don’t even have so much as a vending machine from which to grab a bite, much less an actual restaurant of any kind.
 Lancaster Station has a convenience store called Snack Shack.
 Oceanside Transit Center has a Burger King.
 Orange Station has a Ruby’s Diner.
 The pickings, in other words, are decidedly slim.